leofabri/hassio_appliance-status-monitor/README.md

   <img width="240" height="auto" src="assets/automation-tree.jpg" alt="Monitor the status of an appliance - by leofabri"/>
 </p>

-Here's the automation I made to control the status of the most power-hungry appliances in my house.
+This is the automation I made to control the status of the most power-hungry appliances in my house.

-There aren't numerous blueprints that do what I want, and I'm sure that I have the skills to automate my machines without wasting money to buy them new.
-Here's my cheap (🆓😲) and reliable solution that does just that.
+There aren’t numerous blueprints that do what I want, and I’m sure that I have the skills to automate my machines without wasting money and buying them new.
+Here’s my cheap and reliable solution that addresses the problem, once and for all.

-I use this for my dishwasher and washing machine.
-So far, the results have been great!
+I use this for my dishwasher and washing machine and the results have been great!
 The blueprint is very extensible and easy to use.
 My family ❤️s this thing!
-Even if they don't understand its complexity and get what all the fuss is about.
+Even if they don’t understand its complexity and get what all the fuss is about.

-As I said, I'm sharing this with everyone.
-I'm sure that you'll find it useful!
+As I said, I’m sharing this with everyone.
+I’m sure that you’ll find it useful!

 ## 📋 Features